AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 example-myapp-768cd7d675-tvvwq   1/1     Running   0          5m14s
 ```

-### Uninstall the application and Kubernetes cluster
+### Uninstalling the Application and Kubernetes cluster

 Finally we can remove our deployment, the instances, the service and the ingress